JAW838/campaign-notes/content/Ahmmenor/Significant Events and Setpieces/The Shattering.md

 - Formation of the [[The Shattered Coast of Ahmmenor]] and [[The Shattered Coast of Drisalygg]], together likely identifying the epicenter of The Shattering itself, lying somewhere in the body of water between the two.
 - Driving substantial amounts of people away from the mainland towards and forming the nation of [[Arkantos]].
 - Because magic was so weak, special kinds of technology were created which fused magic with tech.
 A modified form of this was used during [[2025-09-20]] by [[Kajal]] and was created by the [[Tech Hunters]].
+- Some magics were more affected than others, ones like blood magic were less affected because they are fueled partially by the caster's vitality.